Cuba at the 2015 Pan American Games

 Cuba competed at the 2015 Pan American Games in Toronto, Ontario, Canada, from July 10 to 26, 2015.

 Greco-Roman wrestler Mijaín López was the flagbearer of the team during the opening ceremony.
 For first time since 1971, Cuba finished outside the top 2 places, struggling to the 4th position.
+This Cuba's participation made a breakpoint in Cuban sports, starting a period of decline in the successive games.

 Competitors

 The following table lists Cuba's delegation per sport and gender.

 Archery

 Cuba qualified the maximum team of three men and three women, for a total of six athletes.